SurajPB/ImbalancedDataSets/README.md

 # ApproachesToDealwithImbalancedDatasets:
 Different approaches works better in different scenarios with different datasets.
 We can group these appraches into
-1. Data level approach --  Modifies Datasets
+1. Data level approach --  Modifies Datasets (Changing the distibution of the data) Under Sampling
-    Under Sampling
     Over Sampling
 3. Cost Sensitive Approches -- Modifies the costs we are trying to optimize